Are you looking for answers to these questions?

 - seem unmotivated, “lazy,” and directionless?

 Click here to learn more about why people come see us.
+Learn more about diagnosis.

 For parenting self-help resources, visit our Parenting-Kit: attachment parenting & brain development, my SCMP articles, parenting printables, ADHD Quick Guide, defiance, EQ & sibling rivalry, new school transition, confidence and motivation, as well as more newsletters topics.